 G. Pollock, J. Ozan, H. Goswami, C. Fox (2018).
 With a view towards the future: working towards an accelerated European cohort survey.
 G. Pollock, J. Ozan, H. Goswami, G. Rees, A. Stasulane.
 In: Measuring youth well-being: how a Pan-European longitudinal survey can improve policy.
 Springer, pp.163-178.

 G. Pollock, J. Ozan, H. Goswami (2018).
-Notions of Well-Being, the State of Child Well-Being Research and the MYWEB Project.
+Measuring Youth Well-being.
 G. Pollock, J. Ozan, H. Goswami, G. Rees, A. Stasulane.
 In: Measuring Youth Well-being: How a Pan-European Longitudinal Survey Can Improve Policy.
-Springer, pp.1-13.
+Springer International Publishing, pp.1-13.

 C. Fox, M. Sefton, K. Albertson, H. Goswami (2013).
 Evaluation of Grandmentors.
 Manchester: Policy Evaluation and Research Unit, Department of Sociology